-Here are a few quick tips to help you create clearer, more compelling presentations.
+We've put together 5 quick steps to help you create clearer and more compelling presentations.

 1. Start with paper, not PowerPoint

-I always used to start with my slides.
-I'd find the nicest looking presentation on my hard drive, click Save As, and start tweaking away.
-I'd be switching headlines, moving bullets around, and swapping copy without even considering that fact that the content was created for an entirely different context.
+Most people always start with their slides first, searching for the nicest looking presentation on their hard drive, clicking Save As, and tweaking away.
+They start switching headlines, moving bullets around and swapping copy without even considering that fact that the content was originally created for.

-The problem?
-I'd be letting the slides take the lead, not my message.
-And often all the tweaking ended up taking more time that doing it right from the start.
+So, what's the problem?
+It allows the slides to take the lead, not the message.
+Additionally, all the tweaking will often end up taking more time than starting from scratch.

-Every presentation is unique, and there's certainly a place for PowerPoint templates.
-But, it's always good to figure out what you want to say before you move on to how you're going to say it.
+Every presentation is unique, and while there's certainly a place for PowerPoint templates, it's always good to figure out what you want to say before you move on to how you're going to say it.

 Or a whiteboard.
 Or perhaps some mind-mapping software.
-Just don't start with your slides.Here's a few questions I try to ask myself at this stage:
+Just don't start with your slides.Here's a few questions you should always try to ask yourself at this stage:

 - Why am I delivering this presentation in the first place?